-Food pollution means the presence in food or associated with food of toxic chemicals (elements or compounds) and/or biological contaminants which are not naturally present in food or are above their natural background levels (for those chemicals which are naturally found in some foods).
-This may affect each of us by causing mild to severe food-illnesses or, even worse, contributing or causing the development of serious health problems such as hormonal and metabolism problems, or even various types of cancer.
+Food pollution can affect each of us by causing mild to severe food illnesses or, worse, contributing to or causing the development of serious health problems such as hormonal and metabolic problems, or even various types of cancer.
 Nervous system problems may also be induced by food polluted with certain pesticides.
 Additionally, in rare cases when highly polluted food is consumed, serious food poisoning or death may occur almost immediately.
-In average, more than 70 million cases of food-borne illnesses occur in U.S. every year resulting in approx. 5,000 deaths per year!
+Food contamination can trigger anything from a small discomfort to life-threatening diseases.
+On average, more than 70 million cases of food-borne illnesses occur in the U.S. every year, resulting in approximately 5,000 deaths per year!

-The causes of food pollution are many.
-Basically, any pollutant that comes in contact with food has the potential to pollute the food.
+There are numerous causes of food pollution.
+Basically, any pollutant that comes in contact with food has the potential to pollute it.
 Various vegetables may get contaminated with toxic bacterial strains (from irrigation water, groundwater, or soil) which may only be destroyed by processing the polluted food at high temperatures.
-As for the toxic chemicals, they may get into the food causing food pollution in a variety of situations including:
+Toxic chemicals can also get into the food in a variety of situations, including:

 - agricultural treatments with pesticides, insecticides, and/or herbicides;

 - agricultural application of sewage sludge and/or polluted fertilizers (which contain ash from power plants);

 - consumption of polluted water and/or food by fish or other animals;

 - food processing, packaging, and handling;

 - propagation and concentration of pollutants through the food chain.